LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 %%Example_full_sphere_plot_of_an_measurement_using_the_MRPVisualisation_module.png%%

-### MRPHallbachArrayGenerator
+### MRPHalbachArrayGenerator

-The following example code \ref{lst:mrpexample_hallbach}, shows how a simple Hallbach magnetic ring can be generated.
+The following example code \ref{lst:mrpexample_hallbach}, shows how a simple Halbach magnetic ring can be generated.

 This can then be used to construct a Halbach ring magnet (see chapter \ref{magnet-system}) for a low-field (+mri).